lexibank/tlopo/out/vol2/chapter5.md

 The trade winds and the ITCZ are two of the major ingredients of the weather in the region inhabited by Austronesian speakers.
 Map 10 provides a general overview for the period from (roughly) April to October.[^2]

 The trades are noted for their consistency and force, especially over the eastern side of the ocean (Hawaii has quite consistent trade wind flow, bringing sunshine with sporadic cumulus and some humidity).
 Over the western Pacific (e.g. in the Bismarck Archipelago), they are less consistent because of monsoonal and other disturbances.
-Near their high- pressure source the trade winds are quite dry, but as they blow over the ocean towards the Equator they pick up moisture which they deposit as orographic rain when they hit high islands.
+Near their high-pressure source the trade winds are quite dry, but as they blow over the ocean towards the Equator they pick up moisture which they deposit as orographic rain when they hit high islands.
 Orographic rainfall occurs when air is forced to ascend the side of a mountain range, and is particularly common where mountains lie parallel to the coast over which blow moist winds from the sea.
 This is the situation on the large islands of the Philippines; in Papua New Guinea on Manus Island, the tip of Papua, the Huon Peninsula and the island of New Britain; in the New Georgia group and on Guadalcanal in the Solomons; and on the high islands of Fiji.
 All of these experience heavy rain on their windward coasts during the trades, whilst areas in the lee of their mountain ranges remain relatively dry.
 In these areas the trades are therefore associated with rain (and sometimes with the rainiest season), whereas in most Pacific locations they bring the dry season.

 The ITCZ has weather effects of a different kind.
 It is a low-pressure belt with relatively little wind but various local perturbations.
 Incoming airflow has nowhere to go but up — in large numbers of isolated columns.
 Each island becomes capped with a cloud build-up resulting from evaporation due to the sun’s heat and there is thundery convectional rain, but little lee effect.
 Thus the ITCZ is characterised by frequent, more or less windless rainfall.